OfirBalassiano/WriteUps/Write4 - ROP Emporium.md

 ![](https://lh5.googleusercontent.com/0RrjCR4ijMDGRsWTTJxe2wL-53O1dFU80KejYrk26o-HwKBJBaeJhcT0YX-XYw2rmweYOehZRPU5nrFXPXs16eUQ21AKy1BQYV72B641R-hc6_VhVzI9u84_TKrYwuDXSHhN5ehW)
-As we expected the program crashed, and it can be seen that the value that appears in the `EIP` is `0x6161616c` ('laaa') which means that for our payload, we will need a padding of about 44 bytes.
+As we expected the program crashed, and it can be seen that the value that appears in the `EIP` is `0x6161616c` ('laaa') which means that for our payload, we will need padding of about 44 bytes.

 ![](https://docs.google.com/drawings/u/0/d/sLbftQy43nY9v8WX1RPSyMQ/image?w=561&h=69&rev=11&ac=1&parent=1w1tKXv6q-WxivHxSLVGf6zbY3pOX8Rl4OrYVNiP8MRw)